-During the three months ended March 31, 2020, the Company issued:
+During the six months ended June 30, 2020, the Company issued:

-- (i) 450,000 common shares as a result of the conversion of \$90,000 convertible debt; - (ii) 62,242 common shares for cash consideration of \$3,112 and the transfer of \$29,949 from contributed surplus to share capital in respect of stock option exercises.
+- (i) 1,176,653 common shares as a result of the maturity of shares of Restricted Share Units ("RSU") - (ii) 450,000 common shares as a result of the conversion of \$90,000 convertible debt; - (iii) 62,242 common shares for cash consideration of \$3,112 and the transfer of \$29,949 from contributed surplus to share capital in respect of stock option exercises.

-Additionally, subsequent to the quarter, Clear Blue received \$2 million from BDC as a first tranche of a \$5 million loan facility.
+During the first quarter, Clear Blue received \$2 million from BDC as a first tranche of a \$5 million loan facility.
 The loan has a 5-year term and consists of an initial period of interest-only payments through August 15, 2022, and a subsequent period commencing on September 15, 2022, of principal and interest payments, culminating in a balloon payment at the end of the term.
 Subject to meeting certain financial milestones, the Company has the option to draw down an additional \$3 million in \$1 million tranches.
 The loan is secured against the assets of Clear Blue and each of Clear Blue's subsidiaries and carries a variable base interest rate per annum of 7.5%.
 In addition to the cash interest, a non-compounding payment in kind ("PIK") interest of up to 9.5% per annum will accrue, depending upon various factors.